 18. Figure Out Basslines By Ear

-With TAB sites and YouTube channels (like my own!) telling you how to play everything, there is a whole generation of bass players with weak ears because they never work on them.
-It’s hard at first but find a simple bassline and split it up into tiny bits and work those sections out by ear.
-You’ll quickly improve.
-Do this every day and you will soon be absorbing fills, solos, and basslines.
+With TAB sites and YouTube channel (like my own!) telling you how to play everything, there is a whole generation of bass players with a weak ear because they never practise it.
+It's hard at first but find a simple bassline and split it up into tiny bits and work those out by ear.
+You'll quickly improve.
+Do this every day.

 19. Create Your Own Basslines

-The more you use music theory to decipher your favourite basslines, the easier it will be to come up with your own lines.
-It’s not a magical thing that only the chosen few get to do.
-Basslines are made up of scales, triads, and arpeggios with a sprinkling of rhythm.
-Recognise these elements and you will be able to create music as a chef would do with random ingredients.
+The more you figure out your favourite basslines and use your knowledge of music theory to decipher them, the better a position you will be in to come up with your own lines.
+It's not a magical thing that only the chosen few get to do.
+Basslines are made up of scales, triads, and arpeggios.
+Know what these things are and get some experience of these in use and you will be writing your own grooves in no time.

 Related lesson: Pro Tips To Make Your Own Basslines Up

 You can make a bassline come to life by altering the length of the notes you play.
 Funk lines don't sound right if your notes are too long.
 It sounds flabby and loose.
 Conversely, playing a ballad with short, clipped notes might not let the line breath.
 Note length is related to your sense of groove, feel, where you place the notes in the beat and the control you have over the instrument.
 Learn to master your note lengths.

 21. Use Slow Down Software

 Yes, using your ear is very important and you should rely on it for most of your transcribing and figuring out.
 However, sometimes there are passages that you just can't catch.
 Software like Transcribe! allows you to slow down, loop, EQ and, well... transcribe music.